-What is the First Thing I Should Do If I Have Been Injured in an Accident?
+What I Should Do If I Have Been Injured in an Accident?

 Why do I need a lawyer if I get injured?

 The other side hires professionals and you should, too.
 Injuries are complicated.
 Communicating with the responsible party or their insurance company is time consuming and stressful.
 Let a professional take on the professionals on the other side.
 Our first consultation is free.
 We don’t often handle cases that require a monetary retainer, and if there is no monetary recovery at the end of your case, there is no fee.